 Dental Implant Recovery

-- Day 1-2: You may experience bleeding, swelling, and discomfort.
-Bite on gauze for 30-45 minutes to help the blood clot form.
+- Day 1-2: Expect bleeding, swelling, and discomfort.
+Bite on gauze for 30-45 minutes to encourage blood clot formation.

-- Day 3-4: Swelling and pain should start to subside.
-Rinse your mouth gently with salt water to keep the implant site clean.
+- Day 3-4: Pain and swelling should begin to lessen.
+Gently rinse with salt water to maintain cleanliness around the implant site.

-- Day 5-7: You can start brushing your teeth gently, but avoid the implant site.
-Avoid smoking, drinking through a straw, and eating hard or crunchy foods.
+- Day 5-7: Start brushing your teeth gently, avoiding the implant area.
+Refrain from smoking, using straws, and eating hard or crunchy foods.

-- Week 6-12: Bone growth and healing should occur around the implant, anchoring it in place.
-Your dentist will monitor the progress and advise you when attaching the visible tooth is safe.
+- Week 6-12: Bone integration around the implant should be happening, securing it in place.
+Your dentist will check the progress and determine the right time for attaching the prosthetic tooth.